PennHui2016/OpDEA/README.md

 [57] ellipsis_0.3.2      rsconnect_1.2.0     attempt_0.3.1       rstudioapi_0.15.0
 [61] R6_2.5.1            compiler_4.2.0
 ```
+## Installation
+OpDEA is a R shiny application for:
+1. presenting results of our benchmarking of proteomics data differential expression analysis workflow;
+2. guiding users to select optimal workflows for analyzing their proteomics data;
+3. providing links for downloading datasets used for benchmarking and for downloading our results.

+It can be installed via two ways:
+1. Install the package "devtools" if you have not installed it before

+    ```
+    if(!requireNamespace("devtools")){
+       install.packages("devtools")
+    }
+    ```

+Then, the package can be installed from github via the following code:

+    library(devtools)
+    install_github('PennHui2016/OpDEA')

+2.Or via downloading **"OpDEA_0.0.0.9000.tar.gz"** from this site, then installed with the following command:

+    install.packages(pkgs = '~/OpDEA_0.0.0.9000.tar.gz', repos = NULL, type = "source")

+At last, the shiny app can be launched via:

+    OpDEA::run_app()

+If success, the page showing the introduction of our OpDEA will be presented.
+It can be used according to the contents in the help page.

 ## webserver
 We prepared a freely-accessible webserver for helping users to use OpDEA without installation of the package,